ProlificsPanther/BootstrapDatatables/README.md

   * cookie database file

 # Cookiedb.lib
-This library ontains the Panther grid screen.
+This library contains the Panther grid screen.
 Pyordr.html is attached as a HTML template.

 # Pyordr.jpl
 Jpl code which is included in the Panther screen.